Home / People / NOMIS Researcher / Eric M. Reiman

 Eric M. Reiman

 Eric Reiman is executive director of the Banner Alzheimer’s Institute, chief executive officer of Banner Research, senior scientist at the Translational Genomics Research Institute, professor of psychiatry at the University of Arizona, university professor of neuroscience at Arizona State University, and director of the Arizona Alzheimer’s Consortium.
-He led the Alzheimer’s Prevention Initiative and the Platform for the Discovery of Alzheimer’s Disease Mechanisms and Treatments projects.
+He led the Alzheimer’s Prevention Initiative and is currently leading the Platform for the Discovery of Alzheimer’s Disease Mechanisms and Treatments projects.

 Reiman received his undergraduate and medical degrees at Duke University (Durham, US) and his psychiatry residency training at both Duke and Washington University (St. Louis, US).
 Launching his research career as a resident and faculty member under Marcus Raichle, he and his colleagues introduced brain imaging paradigms and image analysis techniques that have had a profound impact on the study of the human mind and brain.
 Reiman and his Banner Alzheimer’s Institute colleagues, Pierre Tariot and Jessica Langbaum, lead the Alzheimer’s Prevention Initiative (API), which has helped to introduce a new era in Alzheimer’s prevention research.
 He is the author of more than 600 publications, a principal investigator of several large NIH grants and a recipient of the Potamkin Prize.